Big Woods

 Big Woods refers to a type of temperate hardwood forest ecoregion found in western Wisconsin and south-central Minnesota.
 "Big Woods" is a direct translation of the name given to the region by French explorers: Grand Bois.
+The theory of its origins maintains the ecosystem was formed 300 to 600 years ago in the protection "of topographic and water-based firebreaks during a period of cooler and moister climate".

 Trees and native vegetation

 The dominant trees are American elm, basswood, sugar maple, and red oak.
 The understory is composed of ironwood, green ash, and aspen.
 The Big Woods would have once covered 5000 mi2 in a diagonal strip 100 mi long and 40 mi wide.
 Today most of this region has been cleared for agriculture and urban development.
 Remnant and secondary stands of Big Woods remain in parks and other protected areas.
 Native vegetation based on soils information (note the bright green color) from the Natural Resources Conservation Service of the United States Department of Agriculture shows the historic extent of oak savannas in the Big Woods region (See accompanying pie chart, below).